qsliu2017/gitlab-runner/docs/executors/kubernetes.md

 This feature is available in Kubernetes 1.7+.

 [Host aliases](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/) configuration
 instructs Kubernetes to add entries to `/etc/hosts` file inside of the container.

+Be aware that due to the [bug in go versions < 1.16](https://github.com/golang/go/issues/35305) the GitLab Runner will ignore `/etc/hosts` file if `/etc/nsswitch.conf` file is not present.
+As a workaround create `/etc/nsswitch.conf` and add `hosts: files dns` to it.
+We are currently [planning to switch to go version 1.16.x](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/27568) which will resolve this problem.

 The host aliases can be configured with the following options:

 | Option     | Type     | Required | Description |
 |------------|----------|----------|-------------|